gabijreyes/computer_vision/README.md

 # computer_vision

-Learning how to work through some computer vision stuff using ChatGPT
+Learning how to work through some computer vision stuff with the help of ChatGPT